Below the Root (video game): Development

 Groetzinger later said in an interview published in 2024 that was not even aware games for computers existed before meeting DeSharone.
 The two first collaborated on an educational game called Alphabet Zoo, with Groetzinger working on the game remotely.
 About a year after working on the previous game, DeSharone invited Groetzinger to travel from Iowa to California and live with him at his home as they developed For Below the Root.
-The two lived lived together for about two months, before DeSharone purchased a new home in Chico, California.
+The two lived together for about two months, before DeSharone purchased a new home in Chico, California.
 Following the move, Groetzinger was provided with a C64 and table to continue work on the game.
-DeSharone created software for the C64 which could be translate Groetzinger's art directly into the computer, which would later be converted to become compatible with Apple II and IBM PCs.
+DeSharone created software for the C64 which could translate Groetzinger's art directly into the computer, which would later be converted to become compatible with Apple II and IBM PCs.
 He estimated that it took about four months for him to complete his portion of the work in the game.

 Release

 IBM PC gameplay screenshot.
 Groetzinger said the ports of the game "suffered", due the lack of colors available compared to the Commodore 64 computer version.

 Below the Root was released by Windham Classics in 1984 for the Commodore 64, Apple II and IBM PC home computer lines.
-Groetzinger recalled that all three versions were released around the same time, and said that the Apple II and IBM PC ports suffered due the lack of colours available compared to the C64 computer.
+Groetzinger recalled that all three versions were released around the same time, and said that the Apple II and IBM PC ports suffered due the lack of colours available compared to the C64.
 Specific sales details of the game are unknown.
 Groetzinger said he was not sure of specific details, but presumed it was "probably successful" as it led to them working on similar games like Alice in Wonderland (1985).

 The game allows for open exploration with player letting the characters walk, run, jump, climb vines and ladders, enter and exit doorways, crawl and occasionally glide.
 Video game developer Justin Stahlman approached Snyder on developing a remake of the game for iOS.
-After Stahlman contacted Groetzinger to get permission to use his art for the game, Snyder died in 2014 halting Stahlman to pursue the project further.
+After Stahlman contacted Groetzinger to get permission to use his art for the game, Snyder died in 2014, halting Stahlman's pursuit of the project.
 As of 2024, the game has not received any licensed re-release.